rust-lang/rfcs/text/3371-cargo-target-base-dir.md

 ## Naming

 In the example in the previous section, using `CARGO_TARGET_BASE_DIR` with `cargo build` produces named subdirectories.
-The name of those is partially deterministic: it is the name of the parent directory of the workspace's `Cargo.toml` manifest and an unspecified hash of the absolute path to the workspace's root, so building `work-project/crate-1` will still use the `/cargo-caches/work-project-<hash>/debug/...` directory for a `cargo build` call.
+The name of those is computed from the full and canonicalized path to the manifest for the workspace, so building `work-project/crate-1` will still use the directory for the whole workspace during a `cargo build` call.

-This naming scheme is chosen to be simple for people to navigate but is **not considered stable**: the hashing method (and so the hash) will probably not change often but `cargo` offers no guarantee and may change it in any release.
+This naming scheme is **not considered stable**: the method will probably not change often but `cargo` offers no guarantee and may change it in any release.
 Tools that needs to interact with `cargo`'s target directory should not rely on its value for more than a single invocation of them: they should instead query `cargo metadata` for the actual value each time they are invoked.

-In case the parent directory is `/` or `C:\`, the subdirectory name is implementation defined.
+The path used for the naming of the final target directory is the one found *after* symlink resolution: `bazel` does it too and I have not found any complaints about this and it has the distinct advantage of allowing to make a symlink to a project somewhere else on the machine (for example to organise work projects) and avoid duplicating the build directory and all its data (which can be quite heavy).

-The path used for the hashing and naming of the final directory is the one found *after* symlink resolution: `bazel` does it too and I have not found any complaints about this and it has the distinct advantage of allowing to make a symlink to a project somewhere else on the machine (for example to organise work projects) and avoid duplicating the build directory and all its data (which can be quite heavy).
+To prevent collisions by craftings paths, the `<project-path>` directory will be computed from a hash of the workspace manifest's full path (and possibly other data, for example `bazel` uses its version and the current user too).

 ### Symbolic links